gregurco/GuzzleBundleWssePlugin/README.md

 Guzzle WSSE Plugin
 ==================
-This plugin integrates [WSSE][1] functionality into Guzzle, a PHP framework for building RESTful web service clients.
+This plugin integrates [WSSE][1] functionality into Guzzle Bundle, a bundle for building RESTful web service clients.

 Requirements